 - Can You Lay A Subwoofer On Its Side

 - How to Put a Subwoofer on Its Side

-Down Firing Vs Front Firing Subwoofers
+Down Firing vs. Front Firing Subwoofers

-However, front-firing subwoofers can be placed on their sides provided that the speaker faces the listening area.
-You can place it on its side but only one axis can be rotated.
+However, front-firing subwoofers can be placed on their sides, provided that the speaker faces the listening area.
+You can place it on its side, but only one axis can be rotated.
 This shouldn’t be a problem in most cases.

-Subwoofers that are front-firing must face the listening area.
-For example, if you place it on its side, the speaker will face sideways.
+Front-firing subwoofers must face the listening area.
+For example, if placing your subwoofer, the speaker will face sideways.
 This will reduce the bass that you hear.

 Your sound will be muffled if you have a front-firing or down-firing subwoofer.
 The speaker is not calibrated to allow floor amplification.
 It is possible that the speaker does not rest above the floor, making amplifying the sound impossible.

-When You Can’t Put A Subwoofer On Its Side
+When You Can’t Put a Subwoofer on Its Side

 Bass frequencies are slower and require greater power to transmit.
 Subwoofer placement and orientation are crucial to your overall sound profile.